section

 transparant glass.
 It's successors with

-type numbers 7526 and 7529 had a red
+the model numbers 7526 and 7529 had a

-filter integrated in the glass and in the
+red filter integrated in the glass and in the

 documentation they were frequently